-It is against the law for anyone to treat you unfairly because you have made (or plan to make) a complaint of discrimination or because you have provided information or evidence about a complaint.
+It is against the law for anyone to discriminate against you because you have made (or plan to make) a discrimination complaint or because you have provided information or evidence about a complaint under the Anti-Discrimination Act 1977 (NSW).
 This is called victimisation.

 If you feel you have been victimised, you can contact us to make a complaint.